ldovu/TwitterFoodPopularity/README.md

 # TwitterFoodPopularity
-A machine learning system that predict the popularity of a tweet regarding food, evaluating the popularity in relationship to the sum of the tweet's interactions.
+A machine learning system that predicts the popularity of a tweet regarding food, evaluating the popularity in relationship to the sum of the tweet's interactions.

-Paper and development of the machine learning system required for the course of "Machine learning and introduction to evolutionary computation", taken by professor Eric Medvet at the University of Trieste.
+The paper and the development of the machine learning system was required for the course of "Machine learning and introduction to evolutionary computation", taken by professor Eric Medvet at the University of Trieste.
+I passed the exam successfully (28/30).

-(Just the paper provided))
+(Just the paper provided)